nedbat/coveragepy/doc/cmd.rst

   :meth:`.Coverage.switch_context` function to change the context.
 Only one of these mechanisms should be in use at a time.

+sys.monitoring isn't available, using default core (no-sysmon) You requested to use the sys.monitoring measurement core, but are running on Python 3.11 or lower where it isn't available.
+A default core will be used instead.

 Individual warnings can be disabled with the :ref:`disable_warnings
 <config_run_disable_warnings>` configuration setting.
 To silence "No data was
 collected," add this to your configuration file: